Glossary of Business Insurance Terms

 What is actual cash value?

-Insurers use either the actual cash value or the replacement value of items when calculating commercial property insurance claims.
+Insurers use either the actual cash value (ACV) or the replacement cost value (RCV) of items when calculating commercial property insurance claims.
 The actual cash value is how much the used item is worth, while the replacement value is how much it would cost to purchase a new item to replace it.

 Example of actual cash value in a claim